engeir/simple-recipes-cookbook/README.md

 > _Create your own online cookbook with minimal effort_

+This cookbook is generated with the [retype](https://retype.com/) framework.
+It is ridiculously easy to set up, has every type setting feature you can think of, and can be hosted on your very own website.
+All for free and without having to install anything.

 To get your own online cookbook set up:

 - [Fork](https://github.com/engeir/simple-recipes-cookbook/fork) this repository.